YourRoots Logo

 Children(s): Edward Ball, Abigail Ball, Caleb Ball, Joseph Ball, Lydia Ball, Alse Ball, Moses Ball, Thomas Ball

-Early life: Edward Halsey Ball arrived in Branford, New Haven, Connecticut in 1642, born to Alling Ball and Dorothy Tuttle.
-Over time, Edward Halsey Ball formed a family with Abigail Blatchly, which included Edward Ball, Abigail Ball, Caleb Ball, Joseph Ball, Lydia Ball, Alse Ball, Moses Ball and Thomas Ball.
-Edward Halsey Ball concluded life in Newark, Essex County, New Jersey in 1724.
+Edward Halsey Ball was born in 1642 in Branford, New Haven, Connecticut, the child of Alling Ball and Dorothy Tuttle.
+Edward Halsey Ball married Abigail Blatchly, and had children including Edward Ball, Abigail Ball, Caleb Ball, Joseph Ball, Lydia Ball, Alse Ball, Moses Ball, Thomas Ball.
+Edward Halsey Ball passed away in 1724 in Newark, Essex County, New Jersey.

 Find more search results for Edward Ball